When stress and anxiety creep in, don't turn toward food, alcohol, or TV. Try these five yoga poses, instead.

 Makarasana (Crocodile Pose)

-Try practicing a couple of these poses each day as a preventive method against anxiety.
-Having effective yoga tools when anxiety hits is useful.
-Keeping your body and mind healthy with consistent practice can prevent anxiety altogether and keep you in a more peaceful state of being.
+Try practicing a couple of these poses each day as a preventive method against anxiety and to increase relaxation.
+Having a regular yoga practice when anxiety and stress hit is useful.
+Keeping your body and mind healthy with consistent practice can prevent stress and anxiety altogether and keep you in a more peaceful state of being.

 *Editor’s Note: The information in this article is intended for your educational use only; does not necessarily reflect the opinions of the Chopra Center's Mind-Body Medical Group; and is not a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health providers with any questions you may have regarding a medical condition and before undertaking any diet, supplement, fitness, or other health program.